minjunnkim/hft_analysis/README.md

 2. **Price Change and Volume Relationship**: Analyze the relationship between price changes and trading volume.
 3. **Feature Importance**: Identify and visualize the importance of different features in the model.

+## Predicting Tomorrow's Closing Price
+To predict tomorrow's closing price for a specific company, follow these steps:

+1. **Prepare the Latest Data**: Ensure you have the most recent trading data available for the specific company.
+2. **Train the Model**: Follow the steps in the `model_training.ipynb` notebook to train the model on historical data for the specific company.
+3. **Make Predictions**: Use the trained model to predict the next day's closing price based on the most recent data.

 ## How to Run the Project
 1. Clone the repository.
 2. Install the required packages.